Knowledge Hub

 What is a joint venture in commercial property?

-The idea is that each party contributes its capital, expertise, and any other valuable resources to the joint venture, and the profits and risks are shared in proportion to their investment.
-The terms of the joint venture, including decision-making, responsibilities and profit-sharing, are typically outlined in a legally binding, joint venture agreement.
+A joint venture is a business arrangement where two or more parties collaborate to purchase, develop, and manage a commercial property project.
+Each party contributes capital, expertise, or other resources, with profits and risks shared in proportion to their investment.
+The terms of the joint venture, including decision-making, responsibilities, and profit-sharing, are typically outlined in a legally binding, joint venture agreement.

 How does a joint venture differ from other property arrangements?